 We offer training to meet your needs for:

-- Individual members of staff - Twilight training courses to fit in with your day, held on Teams.
-Contact the listed member of the EP team to book yourself on their staff training events listed below.
+- Individual members of staff - Twilight training courses to fit in with your day, held on Microsoft Teams

-- Bespoke training in consultation with individual schools / settings - Contact email@example.com
+- Bespoke training in consultation with individual schools and settings - contact firstname.lastname@example.org

 Emotionally Based School Avoidance (EBSA)